Remove Cigarette Odor from Car

 1. Remove All Smoking Residue

-• Clean all hard surfaces like the dashboard, steering wheel, and cup holders using a mixture of vinegar and water or an all-purpose cleaner.
+• Clean all hard surfaces such as the dashboard, steering wheel, door panels, and cup holders with an all-purpose cleaner or a vinegar-and-water solution.

-• Vacuum carpets, seats, and headliners to remove ash and debris.
+• Vacuum carpets, seats, and headliners thoroughly to remove ash and loose debris.

-• Upholstery and Carpet Cleaning: Use a fabric cleaner or a steam cleaner to penetrate deep into the fibers and remove trapped smoke particles.
+• Upholstery and Carpets: Use a fabric cleaner or steam cleaner to penetrate deep into fibers and lift smoke particles.

-• Leather Surfaces: Wipe with a mixture of mild soap and water, then apply a leather conditioner.
+• Leather Surfaces: Wipe with a mild soap-and-water solution, then apply a leather conditioner to restore suppleness.

 3. Neutralize Odor with Natural Absorbers

-• Baking Soda: Sprinkle baking soda on carpets and seats, leave overnight, then vacuum.
+• Baking Soda: Sprinkle generously on carpets and seats, leave overnight, then vacuum.

-• Activated Charcoal: Place a bowl of activated charcoal in the car overnight to absorb lingering smells.
+• Activated Charcoal: Place bowls or bags of activated charcoal in the car to absorb lingering odors.

 4. Use Odor-Eliminating Sprays and Air Purifiers

-• Apply an enzymatic odor eliminator that breaks down smoke molecules instead of masking them.
+• Apply an enzymatic odor eliminator, which breaks down smoke molecules instead of masking them.

-Smoke particles accumulate in the ventilation system.
-Replace the cabin air filter and use a disinfectant spray to clean the vents.
+Smoke particles often accumulate in the ventilation system.
+Replace the cabin air filter and spray a disinfectant or deodorizer into the vents to prevent odors from circulating.

 6. Sun-Dry the Car